129th Rescue Wing Assumption of Command Ceremony

 |0

-This work, 129th Rescue Wing Assumption of Command Ceremony, by SrA Kevin Nious, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 129th Rescue Wing Assumption of Command Ceremony [Image 3 of 3], by SSgt Duane Ramos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.